-As a nonprofit, the Explorer relies on tax-deductible contributions from supporters as well as subscription and advertising revenue.
+As a nonprofit, the Explorer relies on tax-deductible contributions from supporters to help cover these issues that matter.
 Without this help from our readers we wouldn’t be able to bring you this publication.
 Click here to support our work.